 Near the foot of the valley the trail turns east as lovely views open to the peaks rising above Grimentz to the west.
-Soon the trial ascends pastures to Alp Tsahelet and then travels through meadows before the final short, steep climbs to Forcletta Pass.
+Soon the trail ascends pastures to Alp Tsahelet and then travels through meadows before the final short, steep climb to Forcletta Pass.

-The pass, the boundary between the French-speaking Valais and the German-speaking Wallis, enjoys good views of the Bernese Alps to the north and the summits towering above Grimentz to the west.
-Dominating the skyline to the east is a wall of summits rising above the middle of the Turtmanntal.
+The pass, on the boundary between the French-speaking Valais and the German-speaking Wallis, enjoys good views of the Bernese Alps to the north and the summits towering above Grimentz to the west.
+Dominating the skyline to the east is a wall of summits rising above the Turtmann Valley.